mondskiez/ansible_control/README.md

 Take note of the trailing commands after 0-main.yml

-Run the play with the sudo password of the server defined in hosts.yml:
+To run play with sudo password of the server defined in hosts.yml use either:

     --ask-sudo-pass

     -K

-Run the playbook against a specified number of hosts only:
+To run play against a specific number of hosts use:

     --limit 'hostname1,hostname2,hostname3'"

-Override the default ansible_user defined in hosts.yml:
+To override the default user defined in your hosts.yml use either:

     --user=youruser